modelica/ModelicaSpecification/RationaleMCP/0031/initialization.md

 ## Full Modelica declaration equations

 Since the presence of declaration equations are among the things adding to the complexity of variable initialization sementics in Full Modelica, the first step of transforming the initialization to Flat Modelica is to get rid of declaration equations for all variables except constants.
-(Due to the special requirements on cosntants in Flat Modelica, it makes good sense to require a constant to be given by a declaration equation.)
+(Due to the special requirements on constants in Flat Modelica, it makes good sense to require a constant to be given by a declaration equation.)
 A declaration equation is transformed into modification of `start`, an `initial equation` or a normal `equation`, depending on variability and `fixed`, as described below.

 For a (full Modelica) variable with declaration equation and `fixed = true`, the only variability to consider is `parameter`.
 Then, this combination has the special interpretation that the `start` shall be ignored in favor of the declaration equation, and there is (as defined currently) no way to set a guess value for the event that the parameter ends up in a nonlinear equation system.
 Hence, the parameter (only writing out the default `fixed = true` for clarity)
 ```